mikethecodegeek/cc-front-end-skills-test/README.md

 # cc-front-end-skills-test
 Skills test for Crescendo Collective

-This is a small recipe app created as a skills test for Crescendo Collective
+This is a small recipe app created as a skills test for Crescendo Collective.
+The frontend was created with React using functional components and hooks.
+Current state is MVP according to project guidelines.

 To run:
 1. clone repo and cd into directory